Welko/rtvis-webgpu-tutorial/README.md

 <img src="images/task4.png" alt="A map of Vienna with one semi-transparent square marker per tree, the result of task 4" height="500">

-## Task 5 - Compute and Render Heatmap
+## Bonus Task - Compute and Render Heatmap

 Duration: 30 minutes